aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 #.
 Re-create it in the destination set.

-..
-This step may be combined with the previous step (`step 6 <Step_Conversion_Adapt_Model>`_).
-However, the AIMMS compiler will display complilation errors for any compound set syntax on an atomic set.

 .. _Step_Conversion_Backward_Copy:

-Step 8: Move shadow cases back to the original cases
+Step 8: Move shadow cases back to original cases
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can convert shadow cases created in `step 5 <Step_Conversion_Copy_Input_Case>`_ back to the original case locations using the same tool in the ``DeprecateCompoundSetUtilities`` library.
+You can convert shadow cases created in :ref:`step 5 <Step_Conversion_Copy_Input_Cases>` back to the original case locations using the same tool in the ``DeprecateCompoundSetUtilities`` library.

-You can either choose to do all cases using the folder option, or do case by case using the file option.
-If copying multiple cases at once, all the cases must be contained in one folder.
+You can convert multiple cases contained in one folder using the *Folder* option, or convert each case separately using the *File* option.

 #.
 Go to ``Deprecate Compound Set Control Page`` of the ``DeprecateCompoundSetUtilities`` library.

 #.
-In the section labeled *Backward - creating cases with original identifiers without compound data*
+In the section labeled *Backward - creating cases with original identifiers without compound data*:

     a.
-Specify the input file / folder (with cases containing converted data).
+Specify the input file/folder (to pull cases containing converted data).
     #.
-Specify the output file/folder (to return to the original case folder location).
+Specify the output file/folder (to push to the original case folder location).
     #.
 Then click the *Copy* button to convert.